 Putting the Pieces Together - Habit 6 & 7: Synergize & Sharpen the Saw

-In the final session we hope to wrap up all the leadership skills that have been demonstrated and the techniques that have been learned.
+In the final session, we hope to wrap up all the leadership skills that have been demonstrated and the techniques that have been learned.
 Through synergizing groups present what they have learned, and we close with them planning for their future that includes how they take care of themselves so they can be the best leaders.
-They must recognize that a good leader cannot spreads themselves as thin as some students do.
+They must recognize that a good leader cannot spread themselves as thin as some students do.

-May 4, 2022 - Make up date if needed.
+May 4, 2022 - Make-up date if needed.

 May 13, 2022 - JLC Graduation - Location to TBD.